 The poster for this event.
 I had the opportunity to join in, as there was a woman's division, but I opted not to.
-I came here to support and spend time with Michael, and I didn't think I'd be comfortable in a new place being separated from Michael.
+I came here to support and spend time with M, and I didn't think I'd be comfortable in a new place being separated from him.
 Maybe next time.

 The course is built around a park that has places to skateboard, roller blade, play soccer, tennis, volleyball, and some putput golf.

-7:45 rolled around and Michael registered and paid before we set off to walk the course.
-Michael had never played here before, so we figured at least a little practice on some of the baskets would be good.
+7:45 rolled around and M registered and paid before we set off to walk the course.
+He had never played here before, so we figured at least a little practice on some of the baskets would be good.

 If I didn't have self control I would have spent my entire two days at this course taking a picture of the foliage.

-The course has undergone a lot of recent renovations, so we had near-fresh trees Michael had to throw around.
+The course has undergone a lot of recent renovations, so we had near-fresh trees M had to throw around.

 The air was slightly fogged up.
 As the day went on, the sun burned up the stuff in the sky and we got a much better view.
 I'm not complaining.
 It made the course a perfect temperature to walk around at while still giving me an almost-sunburn.